 We'd like to develop good relationships over an extended period of time with people who are interested in becoming ELC stewards, to help us get to know each other and perhaps to identify where you need to gain more experience in order to take on this exciting challenge and commitment.

-To get started we ask that you read all the information in this section of the website, including our interview with current ELC tenant James Dexter; our step-by-step guide to the application process (below); our guide to our lease agreement and the information sheets for our upcoming sites in East Sussex, Somerset and South Wales.
+To get started we ask that you read all the information in this section of the website, including our interview with current ELC tenant James Dexter; our step-by-step guide to the application process (below); our guide to our lease agreement and the information sheets for our sites in South Wales, Somerset and Cornwall.

 A step by step guide to the application process

 Our application process is open-ended and its stages are not set in stone.
 The steps described below provide an outline of the kind of process applicants can expect.
 We expect that every applicant’s experience of the process will be slightly different because every applicant will be at a different stage in their journey of being ready to take on an ELC holding.
-If you have any questions please just get in touch!
-You can email Oliver: email@example.com or call 01273 766 672 to speak to Sonia or Oliver.
+If you have any questions please send an email to email@example.com and we'll get back to you as soon as we can.

 Is it right for you?